-The spacing of the lugs clears mud snow, and other debris easily and also bites well in unusually wet and muddy conditions.
+The spacing of the lugs clears mud, snow, and other debris easily and also bites well in unusually wet and muddy conditions.
 The soles accept toe spikes for extreme traction, and a toe spike kit is included with the shoes.
-While we liked the ease of walking and traction that the X-Projects provide, we didn't like the way the material of the uppers seemed to fold and press into our toes while walking.
-Minor gripe, but a gripe nonetheless.
+While we liked the ease of walking and traction that the X-Projects provide, we didn't like the way the material of the uppers seemed to fold and press into our toes while walking — minor gripe, but a complaint nonetheless.

 There are also several spots around the shoe where abrasion has scraped through the outermost layer of the uppers and even the trim around the ankle cuff.
 We've also found the matte finish of the uppers and mesh ventilation panels to get especially dusty and are far less easy to clean than smoother materials.
 It is also worth noting that the Boa dials on our test pair are still working well, the soles remain very well bonded to the uppers of the shoe, although the rubber of the outsole is showing a bit more wear than others in our test.

 We found the X-Project Pro to be a versatile shoe that works well for nearly all types of mountain bike riding.
 Whether you're a hardcore XC racer, a recreational trail rider or even an enduro racer, the X-Project Pro has performance and features that you will appreciate.
 The X-Project is also stiff enough to double as a road, gravel grinding or cyclocross shoe.
-Gravity oriented riders may be underwhelmed by the shoe's protection, but most riders would be pleased with its power transfer, features and solid off the bike hike-ability.
+The shoe's protection may underwhelm gravity oriented riders, but most riders would be pleased with its power transfer, features and solid off the bike hike-ability.

-At a retail price of $350 the X-Project Pro isn't the most expensive mountain bike shoe in the world, but it is the most expensive model in our test selection.
-While the shoe does have impressive power transfer, excellent traction and walkability, we question the durability of the uppers.
+At a retail price of $350, the X-Project Pro isn't the most expensive mountain bike shoe in the world, but it's still quite spendy.
+While the shoe does have impressive power transfer, excellent traction, and walkability, we question the durability of the uppers.
 These shoes rated similarly to the Giro Terraduro and the Specialized 2FO Cliplite, both of which cost roughly half the price, we feel that you may find better value elsewhere.
-Our Editors' Choice award-winning Giro Empire VR90 retails for $50 less, provides equally good power transfer, superior comfort and durability in a package that weighs 81g less per shoe.
+Our Editors' Choice award-winning Giro Empire VR90 retails for $50 less, provides equally good power transfer, superior comfort, and durability in a package that weighs notably less.

 Is the Pearl Izumi X-Project Pro is a good mountain bike shoe?
 It is versatile and offers performance and features that most riders would love.
 Is it worth the $350 price tag?
 That is up to you, but we believe other shoes offer equally good performance and cost significantly less money.